paul-hoehne/sample_cluster/README.md

 ## Edit Your Hosts File
 This is a setting on your laptop's or desktop's operating system.
 (The host machine).
 On Mac OS or Linux the file is called /etc/hosts and on Windows it's located under c:\Windows\System32\Drivers\etc\hosts.
 (Don't forget to run Notepad as administrator when editing the file.
 Add the lines above so that typing "http://node-1.localdomain" in a browser would take you to your first cluster node.

+## Snapshot the Machines
+Now is a good time to create a VM snapshot so that you can practice re-installing and re-configuring your cluster.
+Click on the snapshots tab or button, select the current state and create a snapshot.

 ## Install MarkLogic
 On each server run the following commands: